How to get your first developer job: what to rehearse before recruiters advance you

 Start with interview tests to build a habit of answering under time with immediate correction-so you stop guessing what “good” looks like.

-Add mock interviews for the stories behind your projects: constraints, tradeoffs, bugs you shipped, and how you validated fixes.
+Add interview practice for the stories behind your projects: constraints, tradeoffs, bugs you shipped, and how you validated fixes.
 That is the material interns and juniors forget to rehearse.

 Aim for short sessions frequently.
 Consistency beats marathon cramming, and it keeps anxiety lower when a real recruiter finally schedules a live round.